-- Specialization refers here to two observed market developments:

-The dedication by a significant number of investment management firms of important resources to specific investment strategies (alternative products, passively managed products, structured funds, small caps, etc.).20

-The increasing segmentation of activities along the value chain and growing recourse of investment firms to outsourcing.
+- Specialisation refers here to two observed market developments: - The dedication by a significant number of investment management firms of important resources to specific investment strategies (alternative products, passively managed products, structured products, small caps, etc.). - The increasing segmentation of activities along the value chain and growing recourse of investment firms to outsourcing.